Skip to main content

 A fan of five illustrated playing cards, each denoting a chapter of the Medea ebook

-Illustrator Thom Cuschieri created navigational images, in the style of playing cards, for each of the ebook's six chapters
+Illustrator Thom Cuschieri created navigational images in the style of playing cards, for each of the ebook's six chapters: Black Sea; Empire; Witch; Woman; Mind, and Performer.

 Choose your own path...

-The ebook explores the performance history of Medea through five thematic chapters.
-The book can be read linearly but each chapter is self-contained, and hyperlinks are woven throughout the book, allowing readers to jump across via related content.
+The ebook explores the performance history of Euripides' Medea through six thematic chapters.
+The book can be read linearly but each chapter is self-contained and hyperlinks are woven throughout the book, allowing readers to jump across chapters via related content.